 T-PREP: Transfer Pre-Engineering Program

-Berkeley Engineering’s Transfer Pre-Engineering Program (T-PREP) is an eighteen-day summer program offered to incoming Berkeley Engineering transfer students.
+Berkeley Engineering’s Transfer Pre-Engineering Program (T-PREP) begins with a three week summer program offered to incoming Berkeley Engineering transfer students.
+T-PREP continues throughout the year with workshops and events that are for your cohort.
 The transition from a community college to a major research university can be challenging, and transfer students often underestimate the degree of change.
 Students who participate in T-PREP will be fully prepared to meet the rigors of being a junior in the College of Engineering.
 T-PREP is just one of the many support services offered by Engineering Student Services.

 There are three main thrusts of Berkeley’s Transfer Pre-Engineering Program: